 WINNIPEG, Jan.
-6 /CNW/ - As the first star appears in the sky tonight,
+6 /CNW/ - Tonight as the first star appears in the sky,

-Vecheria (the Christmas Eve Supper) is steeped in tradition and features a
+Sviata Vecheria (the Christmas Eve Supper) is steeped in tradition and

-humble and reverent 12-course meatless meal in honour of the twelve apostles
+features a humble and reverent 12-dish meal in honour of the twelve

-spreading food for the soul throughout the world.
+apostles spreading food for the soul throughout the world.
+The dishes

 It is the climax of a six week Nativity Fast period called Pylypivka.